madvoid/LEMSv2/README.md

 		* `DS3231_Test.ino` - Test code for DS3231.
 Test square wave output with interrupts
 		* `DS3231_Alarm1.h` - Header file for corresponding `.c` file
 		* `DS3231_Alarm1.c` - File used to set DS3231 Alarm 1.
 Developed in here then copied to main code folder

+### Acknowledgements
+* Thanks to [Sparkfun](https://www.sparkfun.com) and [Adafruit](https://www.adafruit.com) for Arduino libraries, components, tutorials, and eagle parts.
+Many designs and eagle components are directly used from them
+*